CabboShiba/KeyAuth-Server-Emulator/README.md

 After, it decrypts the Secret through a list of Strings provided by the user (if you already know the secret, you can use it, without using the bruteforcer).

+Once you have obtained the secret, you will be able to get also the EncKey, stored in the Init Request.

 Info about Application Secret:

-Application Secret is a 64-Length String.
+- Application Secret is a 64-Length String.
 You can grab it from Process Hacker 2, and after bruteforce it.

-Obfuscators like VMProtect 3.6.0 (Max settings.
-Virtualization enabled) or .NET Reactor 6.8.0 (Max settings.
+- Obfuscators like VMProtect 3.6.0 (Max settings.
+Virtualization enabled) or .NET Reactor 6.9.0 (Max settings.
 Virtualization enabled) can not stop this process, or hide the Secret.

 **IS THAT A BYPASS?**

-Absolutely NO. This program IS NOT a KeyAuth Bypass, as its purpose is only to emulate the KeyAuth Server, and this can be done by every program, or even manually!
+Absolutely NO. This program **IS NOT** a KeyAuth Bypass, as its purpose is only to emulate the KeyAuth Server, and this can be done by every program, or even manually!

 So please, do not call my Emulator, a "Bypass", because you would spread false informations.